Joyperm/auction-demo/presentation.md

   - Built with React.
   - Utilizes React Router for navigation.
   - Manages state with `useState` and `useEffect` hooks.
+  - Use axios to fetch data from API
 - **Backend**:
   - Built with Node.js and Express.
   - Uses MongoDB Atlas for the database.